MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/feedback-guidance.md

 Use the [Info button modern control](/power-apps/maker/canvas-apps/controls/modern-controls/modern-control-info-button) to provide inline contextual information in canvas apps.

 For basic field-level input validation, Dataverse offers [server-side business rules](/power-apps/maker/data-platform/data-platform-create-business-rule).
-Implement [advanced server-side input validation and customized errors defined in Power Fx](/power-apps/maker/data-platform/lowcode-plug-ins-examples#input-validation-and-custom-errors) during server operations with low code plugins.
+Implement [advanced server-side input validation and customized errors defined in Power Fx](/power-apps/maker/data-platform/lowcode-plug-ins-examples#input-validation-and-custom-errors) during server operations with low-code plugins.

-Notifications to other services in the Power Platform ecosystem can be invoked from connectors, like [Outlook](/power-apps/teams/add-app-notifications).
+Use connectors to send notifications to other services in the Power Platform ecosystem, such as for services like [Outlook](/power-apps/teams/add-app-notifications).

 ## See also